Computer Vision Applications Examples Across Different Industries

 Food packaging

-Developed Computer Vision solutions are accepted much faster when equipped to use the regular or already existing cameras and/or hardware, making the producers invest only in software and decision-making rather than into sometimes more expensive physical novations.
+Developed Computer Vision solutions are accepted much faster when equipped to use the regular or already existing cameras and/or hardware, making the producers invest only in software and decision-making rather than in sometimes more expensive physical novations.

 One such example is the packaging date label verification system APRIL Eye developed by OAL Connected with the support of the University of Lincoln, which is directed at food manufacturing and has the goal to reduce food waste as a result of misdating.
 System scans the product for the needed dated information and verifies it while using the ordinary cameras, making it extremely cost-effective for the manufacturer.